lukaszreszke93/lukasz-coding/2020-04-21-refactoring.md

 Not kidding.

-Did you ever experienced situation when there was small piece of functionality that had to be added to existing code?
+Have you ever experienced situation when there was small piece of functionality that had to be added to existing code?

 Did you then think that if you would change existing structure, just a little bit, it would be piece of cake to add the new feature here?